Toyota Celica Liftback Turbo: Japan

+Dome had taken interest in the Celica's 152E engine at season's progress.
+As Tachi was unhappy with his experience of the car and wanting a domestic produced car, Dome developed a steel tubeframe chassis around the body of the RA40 Celica.
+It retained the same turbocharged engine of its predecessor.
+Though intended to replace the RA20 in the series, the car was built with Le Mans in mind.

+Dome also built the nimble TE71 based Corolla G5 for TOM's to specifically race at Macau, powered by the naturally aspirated version of that engine on an aluminium monocoque chassis.
+Unfortunately, this car proved itself to be underpowered in the single class series, dominated by 500ps turbocharged cars.
+The two Dome produced Toyotas formed a long collaboration.

-Retired in favour of their RA40 Celica that was developed in conjunction with Dome, the car was later sold to Trust Japan in 1981, which then later reverted the front nose back to the original Schnitzer version configuration.
-Under Kaoru Hoshino, it retired on its first round at Fuji, then finished ninth, six laps behind the winning Nissan Bluebird of Haruto Yanagida.
-Subsequently it finished third and then eighth.
+The now redundant RA20 was later sold to Trust Japan in 1981, which then later reverted the front nose back to the original Schnitzer version configuration.
+Under Kaoru Hoshino, it retired on its first round at Fuji, then finished ninth, six laps behind the winning Nissan Bluebird of Yanagida.
+Subsequently, it finished third and then eighth.

 In 1982, Hoshino retired in his next two races with the car after five and four laps respectively at Fuji.
 In its final round at Tsukuba Circuit, driven by Tatsuhiko Kaneumi, it finished fifth.
 The following year, the Schnitzer Celica was retired in favour of the newly acquired Porsche 956 to compete in the newly introduced All Japan Endurance Championship.
 The Celica resurfaced again for its final appearance again at the same final round at Tsukuba, managing to finish ninth.

 Since the car was sold off, prior to the collapse of the super silhouette series in 1984, very little is known of its history.
 Nothing was heard of the car until it was discovered in the 2000s in a junkyard in Japan in a neglected state with its Trust color scheme.